veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 <p class="photo-footnote">Screenshots of the dark and light versions of the App Store images for iPhone X</p>

-<div class="box-notes yellow" style="margin-bottom:20px"> Data showed a <strong>nearly 3% increase in App Store downloads</strong> with <strong>Mondly's Light theme</strong> version compared to the control and dark theme variants.
+<div class="box-notes yellow-background" style="margin-bottom:20px"> Data showed a <strong>nearly 3% increase in App Store downloads</strong> with <strong>Mondly's Light theme</strong> version compared to the control and dark theme variants.
 With this percentage we met our OKRs for Q1 2024</div>

 ### Mondly Growth & Monetization